The Blues are unchanged from the side that beat Wolves in our final Premier League game last weekend.

-Chelsea play Arsenal for the 200th occasion in all competitions, more than we’ve played against any other club.
+Chelsea play Arsenal for the 201st occasion in all competitions, more times than we’ve played against any other club.